mcabs3/google-places-web/README.md

 # Google Places Web

-A promise-based implementation integration with Google Places for Node or server-side JS platforms.
+A promise-based implementation integration with [Google Places for Node](https://developers.google.com/places/web-service/search) or server-side JS platforms.
+This cannot be used as a front-end solution (Angular/React/Vue/Vanilla, etc) because Google has provided their own [JS SDK](https://developers.google.com/maps/documentation/javascript/places)

 ## Installation